RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 1. Open the streaming app on the MASTER and all SLAVE boards via the WEB interface.

     .. note::

         The Streaming app can also be started via ssh by running **/opt/redpitaya/bin/streaming-server.run.sh** on the Red Pitaya.

 2. Configure the streaming parameters and configuration.

-Configuration can be set over the WEB interface UI, which is then stored in **/root/.streaming_config** on the Red Pitaya.
+Configuration can be set over the WEB interface UI, which is then stored in **/root/.streaming_config** or **/root/.config/redpitaya/apps/streaming/streaming_config.json** (for version 2.00) on the Red Pitaya.

 In this example, we will show how to set configuration remotely using an already prepared |test configuration| that will set all MASTERS and SLAVES to these settings.